AngusKung/Efficient_Surface_Detection/README.md

-# Efficient_Surface_Detection
 This is the implementation of the paper "Efficient Surface Detection for Augmented Reality on 3D Point Clouds" by Yen-Cheng, Kung., Yung-Lin, Huang., Shao-Yi, Chien.

-To run the code,
+To run this code,
-PCL 1.7(Point Cloud Library) is required, but PCL 1.8 is recommended.
+PCL 1.7(Point Cloud Library) and its supplementary is required, but PCL 1.8 is recommended.

 ------------------ Usage: ---------------------